curl/curl/docs/libcurl/libcurl-security.md

 # Active FTP passes on the local IP address

-If you use curl/libcurl to do *active* FTP transfers, curl will pass on the address of your local IP to the remote server - even when for example using a SOCKS or HTTP proxy in between curl and the target server.
+If you use curl/libcurl to do *active* FTP transfers, curl passes on the address of your local IP to the remote server - even when for example using a SOCKS or HTTP proxy in between curl and the target server.